sib-swiss/containers-introduction-training/docs/course_material/day1/apptainer.md

 ### A bioinformatics example (extra)

 All bioconda packages also have a pre-built container.
 Have a look at the [bioconda website](https://bioconda.github.io/index.html), and search for `fastqc`.
 In the search results, click on the appropriate record (i.e. package 'fastqc').
-Now, scroll down and find the namespace for the latest fastqc image.
+Now, scroll down and find the docker command to obtain the fastqc image.

 **Exercise:** Check out the container image at quay.io, by following [quay.io/biocontainers/fastqc](https://quay.io/biocontainers/fastqc).
 Choose a tag, and pull it with `apptainer pull`.